 3) Provide support to balance work and parenting

 During 2020, companies had to fast track their flexible-working and work-from-home policies – some did this with great success, others not so much.
 It is critical to offer support and the right tools for flexible working.
 Ensure that you have the right flexible working policies set up - this includes the correct performance management tools and communication tools.
 Be clear on which tools to use and when.
 With the plethora of digital communication tools, employees can spend more time checking and answering messages and less time doing actual work.
 This also results in many important files lost in several channels.
 Setting clear communication policies is necessary for flexible working.

-If your company has allowed for flexible work, particularly remote work, you may want to consider checking out our remote workforce guidebook.
-You can also check out our other content on how to ace remote meetings and how to keep employees engaged and motivated.
+If your company has allowed for flexible work, particularly remote work, you may want to consider downloading our remote workforce guidebook.